VUEngine/vuengine.github.io/documentation/language/custom-features.md

 The singleton classes' instances are allocated in the stack.

 Since singletons are globally accesible, they put at risk the stability of the program by being modifiable from anywhere.
-So, it is important to have some mechanism to help preventing such modifications if where possible.
+So, it is important to have some mechanism to help preventing such modifications where possible.

 The transpiler adds the `secure` keyword to decorate non static methods of singleton classes that should not be called but by specific classes.